williamrd13/Sales-Research/README.md

 ### Result

 SARIMA model [1,1,1,1,0,2] with s=7 is the best in terms of both AIC and test MSE.
 It also matches with our observations in the PACF plot and the ACF plot.
 I will select that model and compare the predicted result based on the training set and the actual result (test set).
 They line up reasonably well.
 Finally, I predict the expected sales of a couple of future days.

+Report errors and bugs to williamrd13 or ncpareedwilliamren@gmail.com